vitaly-t/prime-lib/README.md

 ## About

-High-performance [prime number] generators - [Sieve of Eratosthenes] implementation in TypeScript.
+This set of [prime number] generators combines performance of [Sieve of Eratosthenes] algorithm with the maximum memory efficiency.
+It is best suited for infinite generators offered here, to run in lite clients, like web apps, and to be stream-compatible and RXJS-friendly.

+Any further performance optimization requires use of pre-allocated buffers, which compromises on the memory consumption, and thus out of scope here.

 For tests and benchmarks, see [./test](./test) folder.